arnav852963/college_project/README.md

-# Dam_YET - Academic Research Management System
+# ProfConnect - Academic Research Management System

 ## Overview
-Dam_YET is a comprehensive backend API for managing academic research assets.
+ProfConnect is a comprehensive backend API for managing academic research assets.
 It provides a centralized platform for professors and researchers to track and organize their research papers, patents, projects, and professional portfolios.

 ## Tech Stack
 - **Node.js & Express**: RESTful API framework